codecrafters-io/build-your-own-shell/stage_descriptions/base-07-mg5.md

 - The actual value of the `PATH` environment variable will be random for each test case.
 - PATH can include directories that don’t exist on disk, so your code should handle such cases gracefully.
+- When parsing the PATH environment variable, remember that the delimiter (usually `:` or `;`) can vary by operating system.
+Use OS-agnostic path handling provided by your language (like `os.pathsep` in Python, `File.pathSeparator` in Java, or `path.delimiter` in Node.js) to correctly split the directories.